ibm-cloud-docs/Registry/ts_index.md

     * Windows directory: `%HOMEPATH%\.docker\trust\private` and `%HOMEPATH%\.docker\trust\tuf`

-    **Note**: Because the root key is affected, this step deletes all signing keys, including for other trust servers.
+    Because the root key is affected, this step deletes all signing keys, including for other trust servers.
+    {:tip}

 3. If you use [{{site.data.keyword.Bluemix_notm}} Image Enforcement](registry_security_enforce.html) in your {{site.data.keyword.containershort_notm}} cluster, restart each image enforcement pod.
 To trigger Kubernetes to perform a rolling restart of the pods automatically, you can change some metadata on the pod.
 For example, [target your Kubernetes CLI to your cluster](../../containers/cs_cli_install.html#cs_cli_configure) and modify the deployment.
     ```